You don’t want to face the effort of making a plan that you feel you can’t control or that has little chance of success.

-The following is a 3-step process that I use, which could help you to get started in setting some goals that would help you make the most of 2017.
+The following is a 3-step process that I use, which could help you to get started in setting some goals that would help you make the most of the upcoming year.

 Step 1.
 Decide what is important to you.
 I have a few categories that I use ..

 “You must have long term goals to keep you from being frustrated by short term failures.”
 Charles C. Noble